opsdis/indis/README.md

 indis - Icinga native director import service
 ----------------------------------------------

-> This project is currently in alpha
+> This project is currently in beta so API's and functionallity may change.
+Looking forward to your feedback and pull
+> requests.

 # Overview